parkermac/LO/obs/README.md

 ## Organization

 #### Naming Notes
-- [source] is some string identifier of the database, e.g. 'dfo', which is then further identified by
+- [source] is some string identifier of the database, e.g. 'dfo1', which is then further identified by
 - [otype] observation type, e.g. 'ctd', 'bottle', or 'moor', and finally by
 - [year] e.g. 2017.